sasa-yovanovicc/sasa-yovanovicc/README.md

 That is me.
 Whoever likes the way I think, ok, whoever not likes, ok too.
 ```
+✨ I’m a lifelong learner: from “installing Yahoo” to building AI-powered systems, always finding a better way.
 <!---
 sasa-yovanovicc/sasa-yovanovicc is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.